hpi-schul-cloud/dbildungs-isle/docs/config.md

 ### General Configuration

 There is a general configuration which is used for local development and testing purposes.
-This configuration is passed trough JSON-Files located in the following place
+This configuration is passed through JSON-Files located in the following place

 ```bash
 ./config/config.json